-As part of its ongoing effort to inform the public of measures being taken to combat the spread of COVID-19 within the Cook County Department of Corrections (DOC), the office will provide regular updates on the number of detainees who have been confirmed positive, the number confirmed negative, and the total number tested.
+As part of its ongoing effort to inform the public of measures being taken to combat the spread of COVID-19 within the Cook County Department of Corrections (DOC), the office will provide regular updates on the number of individuals in custody who have been confirmed positive, the number confirmed negative, and the total number tested.

-On March 23, the Sheriff’s Office announced that two detainees had been confirmed positive.
+On March 23, the Sheriff’s Office announced that two individuals in custody had been confirmed positive.

-As of 5 p.m. on Tuesday, March 24, a total of 28 detainees in DOC custody have been tested for COVID-19 after showing flu-like symptoms.
+As of 5 p.m. on Tuesday, March 24, a total of 28 individuals in custody in DOC custody have been tested for COVID-19 after showing flu-like symptoms.

-- 3 detainees have tested positive (this includes the two individuals previously diagnosed as positive).
+- 3 individuals in custody have tested positive (this includes the two individuals previously diagnosed as positive).

 - The most recent confirmed case is a 47-year-old man who is currently being treated at a local hospital.
-The detainee has been in custody since October 2018 for residential burglary.
+The individual in custody has been in custody since October 2018 for residential burglary.

 - 24 individuals have pending test results.

 Additionally, two Department of Corrections staff have been confirmed positive with COVID-19.

 Cermak staff are closely monitoring the individuals in custody on the living units where these individuals were housed, and will test any individuals in custody who are symptomatic.

 The entire jail compound continues to undergo regular, comprehensive cleaning and disinfecting.
 All individuals in custody do have access to soap and water.